awesto/cookiecutter-django-shop/README.md

 ## Run django-SHOP demo in Docker

-When asked by Cookiecutter: *Select dockerize*, and you choose `2 - http`, the merchant implementation is build with Docker support, listening for HTTP on port 9009.
+When asked by Cookiecutter: *Select dockerize*, and you choose `2 - runserver`, the merchant implementation is build with Docker support, using Django's `runserver` listening for HTTP on port 9009.

-Running the django-SHOP demo inside a Docker container, allows you to test all features such as full text search, proper caching, running asynchronous tasks and it uses a Postgres database, running in a separate container.
+Running the django-SHOP demo inside a Docker container, allows you to test all features such as full text search using Elasticsearch, Redis caching, running asynchronous tasks and it uses a Postgres database.
+All these services run in a separate container.

 First, check that your Docker machine is running.
 If unsure invoke `docker-machine ip`.